 The board and residents are appreciative to those who have volunteered their time, talent and resources to make this a better community.
 We are aware of some of the volunteers, but it is impossible to know everyone who helped.
 If you are aware of any others, please let the board know so that we can give proper acknowledgement.

 - Kim Buonomo – Annual garage sale

 - Joel Chastek – Joel has contributed a considerable amount of time to set up a new pond treatment program.
-Joel has manually raked the ponds for algae and sets up the geese barrier fence on pond 2.
+Joel has manually raked the ponds for algae and sets up the geese barrier fence.

 - Carl Stafford – Pond maintenance including rebuilding the air pumps.
 Carl has worked with Joel out on the skiff raking and clearing fountains.